Publix eyeing pre-Thanksgiving opening for 4th new Charleston-area supermarket this year

 A new Mount Pleasant shopping center will celebrate its grand opening 11 a.m.-4 p.m.
 Saturday.

-Look for a bounce house, face painting, street food, carnival games, hay maze, scavenger hunt and dunk tank.
-Votes also can be cast for the best decorated store.
+Look for a bounce house, face painting, street food, carnival games, a hay maze, scavenger hunt and dunk tank.
+Votes also can be cast for the best-decorated store.

 Fall in the mall